-In this white paper, the experts at SANS explain exactly what EASM is, how it works, why it’s so important, and provide detailed case studies of what could happen without it.
+In this white paper and associated webinar, the experts at SANS explain exactly what EASM is, how it works, why it’s so important, and provide detailed case studies of what could happen without it.

 This SANS white paper provides the foundation you need to understand how to maximize your security value by analyzing your attack surface using the perspective of attackers.
 The white paper also includes three in-depth case studies that examine a range of attack surface management failures.